-Updated July 20, 2016.
-The Cesar Chavez Student Center has a strong program of naming spaces and creating murals in honor of people and communities whose lives and struggles for equality inspire students and staff everyday and they became role models for generations.
+The Cesar Chavez Student Center has a strong program of naming spaces and creating murals in honor of people and communities whose lives and struggles for equality have inspired students and staff for a long time and who became role models for generations.

 Malcolm X was born in 1952 (May 19th) as Malcolm Little in Omaha, Nebraska.
-Malcom’s father, Earl, was a very outspoken Baptist minister and supporter of Marcus Garvey, the Black Nationalist leader.
+Malcolm’s father, Earl, was a very outspoken Baptist minister and supporter of Marcus Garvey, the Black Nationalist leader.

 In 1931, the dead body of Earl was found while lying across the trolley tracks.
 The Little family believed that Black Legion members, a white supremacy group, killed him.
 His father’s murder began a series of painful events for Malcolm.
 His mother went insane, he and his brothers and sisters were separated among foster homes, and he dropped out of school.

 Eventually, Malcolm made his way to Harlem, New York where he participated in narcotics, prostitution and gambling rings.
 At the age of 20, he was arrested for burglary.
 While in prison, he turned his life around and became interested in the teachings of the Nation of Islam, a militant Islamic sect for black people.
 Malcolm was paroled after seven years and joined the Nation of Islam where he was appointed minister and national spokesman.